TCGInc/gsachallenge/README_New.md

 Our GSA Agile Delivery Services submission allows users to search and navigate the openFDA: food, device, and drug enforcement data (available at http://open.fda.gov).
-This tool exposes all API data elements but specializes on the US State through a State normalization routine (natural languate to states).
-This application provides key
+The key contributions of this tool are:

-services:
+ 1. converting the original free-text (natural language) location information in the FDA data into normalized state data,

- 1. routines to analyze and clean the natural language distribution pattern, and
+ 2. presenting the data in a responsive touch-interactive map of the United States, and

- 2. the resulting desktop and mobile UI to navigate recall data by state (through a touch-interactive map of the United States).
+ 3. exposing the normalized data in a REST API.

-##Development Approach##
+## Development Approach ##

 To successfully complete this prototype iteration, our team:

-* Convened frequently with our external focus group, and utilized human centered design techniques to inspire, ideate, and implement;
+ * convened frequently with our external focus group, and utilized human centered design techniques to inspire, ideate, and implement;

-* Used a modified Agile Scrum approach to review status, define daily sprints, and collaboratively prioritize work;
+ * used an Agile Scrum approach to review status, define daily sprints, and prioritize work;

-* Leveraged existing development environments and technology selections (see "Architecture" below) based on 18F's answers at the industry conference, company capabilities, and this application's needs;
+ * leveraged existing development environments and technology selections based on 18F's answers at the industry conference, company capabilities, and this application's needs;

-* Tracked progress with an open source development tracker (Redmine), while also triaging focus group feedback in real-time using an open Google Sheet; and
+ * tracked progress with an open source development tracker (Redmine), while also triaging focus group feedback in real-time using a Google spreadsheet; and

-* Utilized continuous integration, automated testing, and focus group review to reduce cycle time, while improving the product's overall quality.
+ * utilized continuous integration, automated testing, and focus group review to reduce cycle time, while improving the product's overall quality.

 ## Architecture ##